aws-samples/cilium-service-mesh-on-eks/README.md

 APP ARCHICTURE DIAGRAM HERE / APP ARCHICTURE DIAGRAM HERE / APP ARCHICTURE DIAGRAM HERE

 The user accesses `Frontend` microservice, then `Frontend` microservice calls the `Product Catalog` service, and then `Product Catalog` service calls the `Catalog Detail` microservice.
 The `Catalog Detail` microservice is comprised of two different deployments which are actually identical.
-The reason we use two deployments is to demonstrate traffic management capabilities of service mesh at a later step.
+The reason we use two deployments is to demonstrate traffic shifting capabilities of service mesh at a later step.

 Use `kubectl get deployment,pod,service  -n workshop` to have a look at the resources deployed as part of the `Product Catalog Application`.